nkshweta/React-native-application/README.md

 what more can be done:
 1. Wishlist can be shown in a seperate screen.
+2. serach can be enhanced to include more fields.
-2. Implement REDUX STORE for better state management.
+3. Implement REDUX STORE for better state management.
-3. Option to remove item from wish list.
+4. Option to remove item from wish list.

 Limitations: